ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

-To ensure smooth operation and fair allocation of the above resources, many servers implement job scheduling systems that let users submit operations they want to run ahead of time, and then selects which jobs to run in which order to maximize total performance and minimize slow-downs due to contention.
-The later chapters of these workshop talk about those systems in detail.
+To ensure smooth operation and fair allocation of the above resources, many servers implement job scheduling systems that let users submit operations they want to run ahead of time, and then select which jobs to run in which order to maximize total performance and minimize slow-downs due to contention.
+The later chapters of this workshop discuss common scheduling systems in detail.

-The later chapters will also introduce strategies to estimate the resource needs of a particular operation *before* running the operation, to be able to plan ahead and ideally coordinate with a server's administrators before submitting an exceedingly large job.
+The later chapters will also introduce strategies to estimate the resource needs of a particular operation *before* running the operation, to be able to plan ahead and ideally coordinate with a server's administrators before submitting an exceedingly resource-intensive job.

 ### User Privacy